Why is my survey not appearing or why am I no longer receiving responses?

 What if I have multiple Surveys or Feedback widgets on the same page?

-Hotjar will not show all the widgets to a user when the page loads.
-You can set multiple surveys and feedback widgets to target a page, but Hotjar will only show one widget on a targeted page at a time, to avoid user frustration.
+While you can set multiple surveys and feedback widgets to target a page, Hotjar will only show one widget on a targeted page at a time to avoid user frustration.
 The Feedback tool is always given the lowest priority, while for Surveys, the most recent one that you created will have the highest priority.

 For example, in this scenario you create the following, all targeting the same page: